aaron-ang/rag-system/README.md

 ### LLM Assist (optional)
 - Add `--llm` to CLI or main to enable LLM-assisted query rewrite and concise answers from retrieved context.
 If LLM is unavailable, the system falls back to the original query and skips the answer.
 - The `retrieve` method handles rewrite + answer generation automatically when LLM is enabled.
-- The LLM is currently set to Amazon Bedrock's Titan Text Express model.

 ## Data Sources